 - Call History, Whatsapp Data, and More

-The no command Android screen can be quite annoying, but there is a relatively simple way to bypass it and reach the Android recovery mode.
+The no command Android error screen can be quite annoying, but there is a relatively simple way to bypass it and reach the Android recovery mode.
 You’ll need a little patience, but when you follow the instructions you can access your Android relatively quickly using this process.